-No, the transfer itself cannot constitute grounds for termination of an employment relationship by an employer.
+No, employees cannot be dismissed in connection with a business sale.
+The transfer itself cannot constitute grounds for termination of an employment relationship by an employer.

 5.5 Are employers free to change terms and conditions of employment in connection with a business sale?